An unfortunate story about a house fire

-The night David and Sara’s house burnt down was the worst night of their lives; or so they thought.
+The night David and Sara’s house burnt down was the worst night of their lives, or so they thought.
 When David and Sara arrived on the scene amidst flashing lights and water hoses to find their house virtually destroyed by fire, they found few things to provide comfort.
-Knowing they had purchased home owners insurance from a reputable insurance carrier was one of them.
+Knowing they had purchased homeowners insurance from a reputable insurance carrier was one of them.
 To their dismay, when they went to settle the claim with the insurance carrier, they were offered much less than expected; so much so that it wasn’t enough to completely rebuild the house.
 Now they truly would lose everything they had worked so hard for.

 After choosing an agent with a good track record; take time to discuss your policy with him or her.
 Review the policy and have the agent explain it.
 Make sure you ask if there are any potential coverage gaps in the policy.
-Take good notes of your meeting with the agent so in the event something does go wrong, you have something to refer to.
+Take good notes of your meeting with the agent so in the event, something does go wrong, you have something to refer to.

-Also, ask your agent about all available discounts.
+Also, ask your agent about all the available discounts.
 Just because they are available doesn’t necessarily mean that the agent has applied them to your policy.
-In addition, ask the agent what you can do during the policy term to prepare yourself to get a lower rate at the policy renewal.
+Also, ask the agent what you can do during the policy term to prepare yourself to get a lower rate at the policy renewal.
 If your agent looks like a deer in headlights, you may not have an agent that understands insurance well enough to be putting you in the best position to save money.
 An agent who understands the detail of how insurance companies rate their products knows the “tricks” of the trade and will be able to help you make adjustments that will save you significant money in the long run.

 Don’t end up like David and Sarah, who learned the hard way that not all insurance policies are created equal, even if on the policy summary page they look similar.
 What is buried in the “small” print can really make the difference for you in the event of a claim.